Natural Upholstery Resources for Makers

 - Made from the sap of the rubber tree Hevea brasiliensis

-- Available in your choice of certified Oeko-Tex or GOLS Organic (current certificates available upon request).
+- Available in certified GOLS Organic (current certificates available upon request).

-- Available in six firmnesses: To decide which firmness is right for you, read the post Latex Firmness & Density and watch the video.
+- Available in five firmnesses: To decide which firmness is right for you, read the post Latex Firmness & Density and watch the video.